 "A team of scientists visit an unknown planet in hopes of finding a new, safe, world.
 Instead they find a mutated species that turns the expedition deadly."

+A star is born!
+(Or is that -- in the case of sequels -- born again?)
 On this day in 2011 (in the United Kingdom), Bloodrayne: The Third Reich enjoyed its release on home video.
-The Fantasy feature starred Natassia Malthe and Brendan Fletcher, and here's the plot summary that's provided by IMDB.com:
+Directed by the great Uwe Boll from a story by Michael Nachoff, the Fantasy feature starred Natassia Malthe, Brendan Fletcher, and Willam Belli.
+Here's the plot summary that's provided by IMDB.com:

 "Rayne fights against the Nazis in Europe during World War II, encountering Ekart Brand, a Nazi leader whose target is to inject Adolf Hitler with Rayne's blood in an attempt to transform him into a dhampir and attain immortality."